-The present document presents a summary of the issues arising from the SC&A review of "Site Profiles for Atomic Weapons Employers that Worked Uranium Metals Appendix BB - General Steel Industries," Revision 1 (Allen 2014).
-It is current as of the last SC&A report issued September 11, 2015.
+The present document presents an updated summary of the issues arising from the SC&A review of "Site Profiles for Atomic Weapons Employers that Worked Uranium Metals Appendix BB - General Steel Industries," Revision 1 (Allen 2014).
+It is current as of the last meeting of the Work Group on TBD-6000 on November 3, 2015.
 It supplements but does not replace the "Issue Resolution Matrix for SC&A Findings on Appendix BB to TBD-6000," last updated January 15, 2014.
 The extensive changes in the description of site activities and dose reconstruction methodologies in the revised appendix made the previous matrix obsolete.
 However, the previous matrix provides a valuable historical account of the development of the exposure scenarios and dose assessments at GSI.